Lithial/QuinnComponents/README.md

 -   Built with yarn.
 -   Auto staged linting and formatting on commit.
--   Component creation script with templating
+-   Component creation script with templating.
+Now adds new components to the right files automatically. (index.js/scss)
 -   (Fast) Hot and Live Reloading.
 -   Latest stable ES version transpiling through @babel/preset-env and babel-loader.
 -   JSX syntax through @babel/preset-react and babel-loader.